animeshkumar2/event-hub-connect/BUSINESS_MODEL_AND_USER_JOURNEY.md

   - Category validation prevents mis-categorization (e.g., photographer cannot list food plates)
   - Automatic category suggestion based on listing name/description
   - "Other" category for miscellaneous items that don't fit specific categories
-  - Listings displayed in vendor profile under "Listings" tab
+  - Listings displayed in vendor profile under consolidated "Listings" tab (packages + individual listings)
+  - Vendors can select multiple event types for each listing/package
 - **Category Rules**:
-  - Vendor category must match listing category OR listing must be in "Other"
+  - **Vendor Category**: Vendor's primary business category (e.g., "photographer")
+  - **Item Category**: Each package/listing has its own category
+    - For packages: `package.category` is optional, defaults to `vendor.category`
+    - For listings: `listing.category` is required, must be `vendor.category` OR `'other'`
   - System suggests correct category if vendor tries to list outside their category
   - Example: If photographer tries to list "Food Plates", system suggests "Catering" category
+- **Event Type Rules**:
+  - Both packages and listings can have `eventTypes` array
+  - Vendors can select multiple event types (e.g., ["Wedding", "Corporate"])
+  - Validation ensures at least one event type is selected
+  - Items without `eventTypes` are excluded when event type filter is active
+- **Filtering Rules**:
+  - Filtering uses **ITEM category** (`package.category` or `listing.category`), NOT vendor category
+  - This allows items to be categorized independently of their vendor's primary category
-- **User Flow**: Vendor creates listing → System validates category → If invalid, shows warning and suggestion → Vendor selects correct category → Listing published
+- **User Flow**: Vendor creates listing → System validates category → If invalid, shows warning and suggestion → Vendor selects correct category and event types → Listing published

 ### 9. Payment Protection
 - **Purpose**: Ensure secure and protected transactions